Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 - Liberty's games this year have gone over the total in one out of five opportunities (20%).

-- Liberty is 2-0 against the spread and 3-0 overall in games when it records more than 36.4 points.
+- When Liberty puts up more than 36.4 points, it is 2-0 against the spread and 3-0 overall.

-- When Liberty amasses more than 469.2 yards, the team is 1-0 against the spread and 2-0 overall.
+- Liberty is 1-0 against the spread and 2-0 overall when the team totals more than 469.2 yards.

-- The Flames have six giveaways this season, while the Warhawks have eight takeaways .

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.